So, you’re having a roofing issue and wondering who to contact.

-The best part about a metal roofing system is that it can typically last about 50 years without having to replace the metal panels.
+The best part about a metal roofing system is that it typically lasts about 50 years without replacing the metal panels.

-Shingles are mainly for residential housing because of aesthetics, but they are also common on other structures such as churches and barns.
+Shingles are mainly for residential housing because of aesthetics, but they are also common in other structures such as churches and barns.

-Shingles can be made from wood, slate, metal, plastic, ceramic, and composite material such as asphalt.
+Shingles can be made from wood, slate, metal, plastic, ceramic, and composite materials such as asphalt.

-The best part about shingles roofs is that there are plenty of contractors who can install them, and there are many options when it comes to colors and design.
+The best part about shingles roofs is that plenty of contractors can install them, and there are many options for colors and design.

 Silicone Roof Coatings